ivao-brasil/booking.br.ivao.aero/README.md

 | Italian               | `it-IT`                                                              | 🆘 to be done    |                                      |               |

 ### <a name="creatingATranslation" /> Creating a translation
-KRONOS was built to support multiple languages, in addition it is also very extandable and easy to add new translations.
+KRONOS was built to support multiple languages, in addition it is also very expandable and easy to add new translations.
 This process is done in a couple of steps as shown bellow.

 > ⚠️  Before we start: Make sure you are in your divisions forked repo.
 You are unable to edit files in the brazilian core codebase.